Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 amplitude.getInstance().init('API_KEY', 'USER_ID');
 ```

-Don't assign users a user ID that could change as each unique user ID is interpreted as a unique user in Amplitude.
+Don't assign users a user ID that could change, because each unique user ID represents a unique user in Amplitude.
 For more information see
  [Track unique users in Amplitude](https://help.amplitude.com/hc/en-us/articles/115003135607-Track-unique-users-in-Amplitude) in the Help Center.

 ## Logged out and anonymous users